California Commonsense Healthcare Proposal

 2. Report service outcomes and health quality metrics through SHAS infrastructure.

-The SHAS shall be administered under strict privacy and security standards consistent with HIPAA, the California Consumer Privacy Act (CCPA), and additional CHS-specific data governance regulations.
+The SHAS shall be administered under strict privacy and security standards consistent with HIPAA, the California Consumer Privacy Act (CCPA), and additional CCH-specific data governance regulations.

 Section 8: